sascha/TokenInjectableDockerBuilder/API.md

 ### TokenInjectableDockerBuilder <a name="TokenInjectableDockerBuilder" id="token-injectable-docker-builder.TokenInjectableDockerBuilder"></a>

-A CDK construct to build and push Docker images to an ECR repository using CodeBuild and Lambda custom resources, retrieving the final image digest (SHA) and using that exact digest for ECS or Lambda references.
+A CDK construct to build and push Docker images to an ECR repository using CodeBuild and Lambda custom resources, **then** retrieve the final image tag so that ECS/Lambda references use the exact digest.

 #### Initializers <a name="Initializers" id="token-injectable-docker-builder.TokenInjectableDockerBuilder.Initializer"></a>